Mango/slideout/README.md

 ```

 ### Slideout.open();
 Opens the slideout menu.
+It emits `beforeopen` and `open` events.

 ```js
 slideout.open();
 ```

 ### Slideout.close();
 Closes the slideout menu.
+It emits `beforeclose` and `close` events.

 ```js
 slideout.close();